Lemon of Troy: Cultural references

+Upon meeting someone with his name, Milhouse paraphrases Prince's song "When Doves Cry" (1984).
+Shelby's dad can be heard singing Louis Armstrong's "What a Wonderful World" (1967).

-In the episode, Milhouse recites a slightly paraphrased line from Prince's 1984 song "When Doves Cry".
-In a scene referencing "The Lady, or the Tiger?"
-Bart identifies the number seven in Roman numerals by referring to a nonexistent sequel of the Rocky film series, Rocky VII: Adrian's Revenge.
+In a scene referencing "The Lady, or the Tiger?", Bart identifies the number seven in Roman numerals by referring to Rocky film titles, combining Rocky V with Rocky II to form the nonexistent Rocky VII: Adrian's Revenge.
 The scene with Bart and his team sitting on a hill above the enemy camp and looking down at the captured tree being circled by children on bicycles bears a resemblance to an early scene in Mad Max 2.